Aadithya369/FileOrganizer/README.md

 ## Caution

 ------Program is not complete yet------
-Before testing this out make sure you have a back up of all ur files or else u will regret like me (ㅠ﹏ㅠ) use the codebin dir for testing the program
+Before using this out make sure you have a back up of all ur files or else u will regret like me (ㅠ﹏ㅠ) use the codebin dir for testing the program